raspberrypilearning/xai-challenge-submit/en/step_6.md

-## Share - Submit your app
+## Share: Submit your app

 The final step in your Experience AI Challenge is to share your amazing efforts with us, and the community of other creators participating around the world!

 ### Complete the submission form

-Before you begin the process, make sure you have access to the following things (you need to attach them to the form!):
+Before you begin the process, make sure you have access to the following things (you will need to attach them to the form!):

-+ Your finished model card, with all the fields filled in.
++ Your finished model card, with all the fields filled in

-+ A finished scratch project uses a trained model on Machine Learning 4 Kids to power a Scratch application
++ Your finished Scratch project that uses a trained model on Machine Learning for Kids to power the Scratch application

 --- collapse ---
 ---
-title: Pro tip - Save your work!
+title: Pro tip: Save your work!
 ---

-This special version of Scratch allows you to access your machine learning model, as well as use the music database blocks - **if you try to open your project in another version of Scratch online it probably won’t work**.
+This special version of Scratch allows you to access your machine learning model, as well as use the music database blocks. **But: if you try to open your project in another version of Scratch online, it won’t work.**

-A hack you can use is to save your work to your computer often:
+A solution you can use is to save your work to your computer often:

 --- task ---

-First, give your program a name by typing the name of your program in the project name box at the top of the screen:
+First, give your program a name.
+Type the name of your program in the project name box at the top of the screen:

 ![The project name box highlighted.](images/name-annotated.png)